iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/adding_exporting.rst

     :align: center
     :alt: the inspector tab showing the chart view

-You can spend some time moving around the map and viewing the output of the **Inspector** tool - be sure to pay attention to the reflectances in different bands for different surfaces.
+|br| You can spend some time moving around the map and viewing the output of the **Inspector** tool - be sure to pay attention to the
+reflectances in different bands for different surfaces.
 What surfaces have the highest reflectance values?
 In what bands?

 exporting data